innobead/kubefire/README.md

 ### K3s (K8s 1.18.6)

 Please note that K3s only officially supports Ubuntu 16.04 and 18.04, the kernel versions of which are 4.4 and 4.15.
-Therefore, if using the prebuilt kernels, please use `4.19` instead of `5.4`, otherwise there will be some unexpected errors happening.
+Therefore, if using the prebuilt kernels, please use `4.19` (which is the default kernel used) instead of `5.4`, otherwise there will be some unexpected errors happening.
 For rootfs, it's no problem to use other non-Ubuntu images.

 ```
-kubefire cluster create demo --bootstrapper=k3s --kernel-image=innobead/kubefire-kernel-4.19.125-amd64:latest
+kubefire cluster create demo --bootstrapper=k3s
 ```

 #### Add extra K3s installation options